 The Best Christmas Markets in Germany

-The 15 Best Christmas Markets in Germany (2023 Holiday Season)
+The 15 Best Christmas Markets in Germany

 Nowhere else in the world throws a Christmas market like the Germans, and we know you’re going to love the tradition, the history, the festivity, and the food that awaits you across Germany during the holiday season!

+The best German Christmas markets are centuries old, with the oldest tracing their origins back as far as the 1400s.
 You’ll find public squares decked out with Christmas trees, festive lights, and decorations, wooden stalls selling Christmas gifts, sizzling bratwursts, sweet gingerbread, and mulled wine, while the sounds of carols, choirs, hymns, and brass bands fill the chilly air with Christmas cheer!

 With so many great Christmas markets to explore in Germany, you might not know where to begin.
 That’s why we’ve compiled our list of the best Christmas markets in Germany for you.
 From Nuremberg and Dresden to Munich and Berlin, visit these fantastic German Christmas markets, and there’s no doubt you’ll experience a super festive holiday season!